-The Elora Research Station - Dairy Facility is often called the world's most advanced state-of-the-art dairy research station, drawing visitors from across the globe.
+The Livestock Research and Innovation Centre - Dairy Facility at Elora is often called the world's most advanced state-of-the-art dairy research station, drawing visitors from across the globe.
 The \$25-million, 175,000-square-foot facility was completed in May 2015, and is a joint project of the Agricultural Research Institute of Ontario (ARIO), the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA), the University of Guelph and the Ontario dairy industry represented by the Dairy Farmers of Ontario.